SaifulDA/SaifulDA/README.md

-# Halo Semuanya! 👋
+# Hello Everyone! 👋

-Saya Saifuddaulah Alfarabi, seorang pengembang perangkat lunak dengan minat khusus dalam pengembangan web dan solusi berbasis cloud.
-Saya percaya bahwa teknologi memiliki potensi untuk mengubah dunia dan saya berkomitmen untuk berkontribusi pada perubahan tersebut.
+I'm Saifuddaulah Alfarabi, a software developer with a special interest in web development and cloud-based solutions.
+I believe that technology has the potential to change the world and I am committed to contributing to that change.

-## ⚡ Tentang Saya
+## ⚡ About Me

-- 🎓 Saya Mahasiswa dari Universitas Bina Sarana Informatika.
+- 🎓 I am a student of Bina Sarana Informatika University.
-- 💼 Saat ini saya bekerja di Bangkit Academy 2023 By Google, GoTo, dan Traveloka sebagai Cloud Computing Cohort.
+- 💼 I am currently working at Bangkit Academy 2023 By Google, GoTo, and Traveloka as a Cloud Computing Cohort.
-- 🌱 Saya selalu belajar dan terus meningkatkan keterampilan saya di bidang Web dan Cloud.
+- 🌱 I always learn and keep improving my skills in Web and Cloud.

-## 🔧 Keterampilan
+## 🔧 Skills

-- **Bahasa Pemrograman:** Html, CSS, JavaScript, Php, Flutter.
+- **Programming Language:** Html, CSS, JavaScript, Php, Flutter.
 - **Framework:** Bootstrap, NodeJs, Codeigniter
 - **Cloud Computing:** Google Cloud Platform
 - **Database:** MySQL

-## 🚀 Proyek Terbaru
+## 🚀 Recent Projects

-- [FitFans]: Proyek Capstone Bangkit Academy [FitFans](https://github.com/Capstone-CH2-PS196/FitFans).
+- FitFans: Project Capstone Bangkit Academy [FitFans](https://github.com/Capstone-CH2-PS196/FitFans).

-## 🌐 Temukan Saya
+## 🌐 Find Me

 - [LinkedIn](https://www.linkedin.com/in/saifuddaulah-alfarabi/)
 - [Instagram](https://www.instagram.com/s.d.a.2.4/)

-## 📫 Hubungi Saya
+## 📫 Contact Me

-Jika Anda tertarik berkolaborasi atau hanya ingin berbicara, jangan ragu untuk [mengirimkan email](mailto:saifuldaulah24@gmail.com) kepada saya.
+If you're interested in collaborating or just want to talk, feel free to [email](mailto:saifuldaulah24@gmail.com) me.

-Terima kasih sudah mengunjungi profil saya! ✨
+Thanks for visiting my profile! ✨